 - Principal: The amount you borrow that gets deposited into your account.

 - Interest: What the lender charges you to lend you money.
-Your annual percentage rate (APR) includes your interest rate and costs that are paid up front, such as origination fees.
-For most personal loans, you have a fixed interest rate, which doesn’t change over the life of the loan.
-Interest rates are determined by market forces, as well as your credit score and history — the higher your credit score, the lower your interest rate.
+Your annual percentage rate (APR) includes your interest rate and paid upfront costs, like origination fees.
+For most personal loans, you have a fixed interest rate, which means your monthly payments won’t change over the life of the loan.
+Interest rates are determined by your credit score and history — the higher your credit score, the lower your interest rate.

 - Fees: Additional costs of taking out a loan, such as origination fees, late fees, insufficient funds fees and more.